European shares recover as BES and miners bounce back

 encouraging."

-start of 2014, while the Euro STOXX 50 is up around 2 percent.
+the start of 2014, while the Euro STOXX 50 is up around 2

 Europe bourses in 2014: link.reuters.com/pap87v